 CONS: “Tweener” distance hurts more than a 5K without the glory of longer distances

-Often overlooked and underappreciated, the 10K is a “tweener” distance—too far for beginners but too short for seasoned runners, more intimidating than a 5K but without the post-race euphoria that comes with longer distances.
-At the same time, it’s far enough to make inexperienced runners appreciate that their canvas Vans or Converse high-tops may not have been the smartest choice of footwear.
+Often overlooked and underappreciated, the 10K is a “tweener” distance—too far for beginners but too short for many seasoned runners, more intimidating than a 5K but without the post-race euphoria that comes with longer distances.
+At the same time, it’s far enough to make inexperienced runners appreciate that their comfy canvas Vans or Converse Chuck Taylor high tops may not have been the smartest choice of footwear.

 Half Marathon (13.1 miles)

-PROS: for many it’s the ideal balance of speed & stamina; long enough to feel like a legitimate effort, but short enough to run hard without limping for the next three days
+PROS: For many the ideal balance of speed & stamina; long enough to feel like a legitimate effort, but short enough to run hard without limping for the next three days

-CONS: Requires focused training; snobby marathoners will still look down on you
+CONS: Requires focused training over many weeks; snobby marathoners will still look down on you

 One key group contributing to the popularity of the half marathon is traveling runners.
-For these athletes, 13.1 miles seems to be the minimal distance for which they can justify—to themselves and others—the time and expense of traveling for a race.
-And several online communities have sprung up to connect and encourage runners looking to run a half marathon (or marathon) in all 50 states and on all 7 continents.
+For many of these athletes, 13.1 miles represents the minimal distance at which they can justify—to themselves and others—the time and expense of traveling for a race.
+As such, several online communities (including ours here at RaceRaves) have emerged to support and connect runners looking to run a half marathon (or other distance) in all 50 states or on all 7 continents.